Anbernic RG35XXSP: Reception

 Wesley Copeland of GamesRadar+ rated the console 4/5 stars, praising its screen as one of its best features and the main draw of the console.
 He called it a "monumental steal" and "a beaming neon middle finger to the bloated aftermarket prices" of the Game Boy Advance SP due to its US$64.99 price point.
 Matt S. of Digitally Downloaded said that the console's greatest feature was its battery, calling the system one of Anbernic's finest "by a long way", and added that he purchased one despite his ROG Ally rendering many emulator consoles obsolete.
 Joel Loynds of Dexerto also rated the console 4/5 stars, calling it an "absolute joy to play games on".

 Damien McFerran of Time Extension rated the RG35XXSP 9/10 stars, saying that its screen was greatly superior even to the improved AGS-101 model of the Game Boy Advance SP, which featured a fully backlit screen, in color, viewing angles and contrast.
 Also praising the console's overall design and battery life, he called it one of Anbernic's best products up to that point.
 However, he expressed concerns with the console's tactile button feedback, calling it "off-putting", as well as the lack of analog stick.
 He also called the console's sleep mode "half-baked", saying its stock OS needed more time in the oven.
 Despite this, he recommended it as an alternative for people seeking to purchase a Game Boy Advance.

+Legacy

+The system received an additional redesign in 2026 as the RGSP.
+The redesign has a smaller chassis that is almost exactly the size of the Game Boy Advance SP and a narrower screen scaled exactly to the GBA aspect ratio.